-The Supplier continues to be responsible for delivering the Services under this Contract even if aspects of the Services are subcontracted.
+is responsible for delivering the Services under this Contract even if aspects of the Services are subcontracted.

 Insurance

-Where insurance is a requirement

-It is the Supplier's responsibility to ensure its risks of doing business are adequately covered, whether by insurance or otherwise.
-If required in Schedule 1, the Supplier must have the insurance specified in Schedule 1 and the Supplier must:
+The Supplier is responsible for ensuring its risks of doing business are adequately covered, whether by insurance or otherwise.
+If required in Schedule 1, the Supplier must:

-take out insurance, with a reputable insurer, and maintain that insurance cover for the term of this Contract and for a period of 3 years after the End Date, and
+take out the insurance, with a reputable insurer, as specified in Schedule 1, and maintain that insurance cover for the term of this Contract and for a period of 3 years after the End Date, and

-within 10 Business Days of a request from the Buyer provide a certificate confirming the nature of the insurance cover and proving that each policy is current.
+provide a certificate confirming the nature of the insurance cover and proving that each policy is current within 10 Business Days of any request from the Buyer.

 Conflicts of Interest

-Avoiding Conflicts of Interest
+Avoiding conflicts of interest: The Supplier:

-The Supplier warrants that as at the Start Date, it has no Conflict of Interest in providing the Services or entering into this Contract.
+warrants that as at the Start Date, it has no Conflict of Interest in providing the Services or entering into this Contract, and

-The Supplier must do its best to avoid situations that may lead to a Conflict of Interest arising.
+must do its best to avoid situations that may lead to a Conflict of Interest arising.

-Obligation to tell the Buyer

-The Supplier must tell the Buyer immediately, and in writing, if any Conflict of Interest arises in relation to the Services or this Contract.
+Obligation to tell Buyer: The Supplier must tell the Buyer immediately, in writing, if any Conflict of Interest arises in relation to the Services or this Contract.
 If a Conflict of Interest does arise the Parties must discuss, agree and record in writing whether it can be managed and, if so, how it will be managed.
 Each Party must pay its own costs in relation to managing a Conflict of Interest.

 Resolving disputes

-Steps to resolving disputes

-The Parties agree to use their best endeavours to resolve any dispute or difference that may arise under this Contract.
+Negotiation: The Parties agree to use their best endeavours to resolve any dispute that may arise under this Contract.
 The following process will apply to disputes:

-a Party must notify the other if it considers a matter is in dispute
+a Party will notify the other if it considers a matter is in dispute

-the Contract Managers will attempt to resolve the dispute through direct negotiation
+the Contract Managers will attempt to resolve the dispute through negotiation

 if the Contract Managers have not resolved the dispute within 10 Business Days of notification, they will refer it to the Parties' senior managers for resolution, and

-if the senior managers have not resolved the dispute within 10 Business Days of it being referred to them, the Parties shall refer the dispute to mediation or some other form of alternative dispute resolution.
+if the senior managers have not resolved the dispute within 10 Business Days of it being referred to them, the Parties shall refer the dispute to mediation or, if agreed by the parties, some other form of alternative dispute resolution.

-If a dispute is referred to mediation, the mediation will be conducted:
+Mediation: If a dispute is referred to mediation, the mediation will be conducted:

-by a single mediator agreed by the Parties or if they cannot agree, appointed by the Chair of LEADR NZ Inc.
+by a single mediator agreed by the Parties or if they cannot agree, appointed by the Resolution Institute

-on the terms of the LEADR NZ Inc. standard mediation agreement, and
+on the terms of the Resolution Institute Mediation Rules, and

-at a fee to be agreed by the Parties or if they cannot agree, at a fee determined by the Chair of LEADR NZ Inc.
+at a fee to be agreed by the Parties or if they cannot agree, at a fee determined by the Resolution Institute.

-Each Party will pay its own costs of mediation or alternative dispute resolution under this clause 10.
+Costs: Each Party will pay its own costs of mediation or alternative dispute resolution under this clause 10.

-Obligations during a dispute

-If there is a dispute, each Party will continue to perform its obligations under this Contract as far as practical given the nature of the dispute.
+Effect of dispute: If there is a dispute, each Party will continue to perform its obligations under this Contract as far as practical given the nature of the dispute.

-Taking court action

-Each Party agrees not to start any court action in relation to a dispute until it has complied with the process described in clause 10.1, unless court action is necessary to preserve a Party's rights.
+Taking court action: Each Party agrees not to start any court action in relation to a dispute until it has complied with the process described in clause 10.1, unless that Party requires urgent relief from a court.

 Ending this Contract

-Termination by the Supplier

-The Supplier may terminate this Contract by giving 20 Business Days Notice to the Buyer, if the Buyer fails to pay Charges that are properly due, and are not in dispute under clause 3.4.
-The Charges must be overdue by 20 Business Days and the Supplier must have first brought this to the Buyer’s attention in writing within this period.
+Termination for non-payment: The Supplier may terminate this Contract by giving not less than 20 Business Days’ Notice to the Buyer if:

+the Buyer fails to pay Charges more than 20 Business Days after they are properly due; and

+the Supplier has written to the Buyer requesting payment during that 20 Business Day period.